sekika/kaidoku/docs/advancedhint.md

     Pointing pair in box 1 removed 5 from R9C3 R7C3
     Pointing pair in box 8 removed 5 from R8C4 (=7) R9C5

 There is a pointing pair of 5 in box 1 (R1C3 and R2C3), which removes 5 from R9C3 and R7C3.
-After that, there is a pointing pair of 5 in box 8 (R7C5 and R7C6), which removes 5 from R8C4 R9C5.
+After that, there is a pointing pair of 5 in box 8 (R7C5 and R7C6), which removes 5 from R8C4 abd R9C5.
 After removing 5 from R8C4, R8C4 is determined to be 7, and we can make move of `847`.
 After that, this problem can be solved with only basic logics.

 ## Solve partially